jcbacong/jcbacong/README.md

 ---
 ### :man_technologist: About Me :

+- 🎓 Graduated Physics from <a href="https://twitter.com/Official_UPD">@updiliman</a> with research exp on scientific computing and data science.

 - 🔭 Currently taking up MD-PhD in Molecular Medicine <a href="https://twitter.com/upmanilaonline"> @upmanilaonline</a>

 - 👯 Open for collabs in the following areas: biomedical engineering, bioinformatics & medical physics.